eric-brechemier/fontconfig-bridge-for-hidden-fonts/README.md

 `~/Library/Application\ Support/org.inkscape.Inkscape` is found,
-an extra configuration file, `00-load-xdg-fonts.conf` is created in `org.inkscape.Inkscape/config/fontconfig/conf.d/` by the script, to allow loading fonts from the location `~/.local/share/fonts` which is shared out of the box with Gimp, Krita and Scribus.
+an extra configuration file, `00-load-xdg-fonts.conf` is created in `org.inkscape.Inkscape/config/fontconfig/conf.d/` by the script, to allow loading fonts from the same local location which is shared out of the box with Gimp, Krita and Scribus.

 ## Rationale